Flat Spectrum Radio Quasars as high-energy neutrino sources: Summary and conclusions

-Starting from an optically selected sample of AGN \citep{Shen2011} and a well-defined, flux density-limited radio survey at 5 GHz in the Northern Hemisphere (CLASS), we identify a sample of 1122 flat-spectrum radio quasars (FSRQs), referred to as CLASH, from the larger RQ QSO population with identical optical properties.
-We then perform a simple positional cross-correlation between both samples and a set of 15 IceCUBE events extracted from IceCat-1, selecting events with relatively well-constrained positions within the SDSS/CLASS survey area.
-Using Monte Carlo randomization of positions, we estimate the p-values associated with the observed correlations.
-Our analysis of the CLASH sample at six different radio flux density limits revealed that the most significant correlation (p-value) occurs at a flux density limit of 100 mJy, corresponding to a post-trials significance of 2.7$\sigma$.
-In contrast, applying the same test to the RQ QSO population yielded significantly higher p-values, fully consistent with a random distribution.
+Starting from an optically selected sample of AGNs \citep{Shen2011} and a well-defined, flux-density-limited radio survey at 5 GHz in the northern hemisphere (CLASS), we identified a sample of 1122 FSRQs, referred to as the CLASH sample, from the larger RQ quasar population with identical optical properties.
+We then performed a simple positional cross-correlation between both samples and a set of 15 IceCube events extracted from IceCat-1, selecting events with relatively well-constrained positions within the SDSS/CLASS survey area.
+Using a Monte Carlo randomization of positions, we estimated the p-values of the observed correlations.
+Our analysis of the CLASH sample at six different radio flux density limits reveals that the most significant correlation occurs at a flux density limit of 100 mJy, corresponding to a post-trial significance of 2.7$\sigma$.
+In contrast, applying the same test to the RQ quasar population yielded significantly higher p-values that were fully consistent with a random distribution.

-Analyzing the distribution of minimum distances between neutrino events and CLASH sources, we observe a clear trend: at declinations above 20$^\circ$, these distances are systematically smaller than expected by chance, whereas closer to the celestial Equator, they tend to be larger.
-A Kolmogorov-Smirnov test confirms this trend.
+Analysing the distribution of minimum distances between neutrino events and CLASH sources, we observe a clear trend: at declinations above 20$^\circ$, these distances are systematically smaller than what would be expected by chance, whereas closer to the celestial equator, they tend to be larger.
+A KS test confirms this trend.
 While the minimum distance distribution for the full sample differs from a random distribution at a moderate significance level of 2.2$\sigma$, restricting the analysis to high-declination events increases the statistical significance to 4.0$\sigma$.
-In contrast, we find that the minimum distance distribution for the RQ QSO sample is indistinguishable from a random sample.
+In contrast, we find that the minimum distance distribution for the RQ quasar sample is indistinguishable from a random sample.
 This reinforces the observed correlation between neutrinos and FSRQs.